The International National Trusts Organisation (INTO)

 For caretakers and managers of historic and beautiful places

-Together with other heritage organisations, National Trust experts are creating a range of guidance for the owners and managers of historic and beautiful places.
+Together with other heritage organisations, and thanks to INTO’s ‘Withstanding Change’ project, National Trust experts are developing a range of guidance for the owners and managers of historic and beautiful places.

-This guidance is available for any person or organisation looking after such places to help them build resilience against climate change and how to take decisions in the face of climate hazards.
+This guidance is available to any heritage organisations looking after such places.
+The guidance aims to help sites become more resilient to climate change, and support teams to take decisions in the face of climate hazards.

-Each guidance section includes summary information about different asset types and activity associated with historic estates and landscapes, and provides hazard, impact and options tables for potential climate threats and how and when to respond to these.
-The sections of each part of the guidance, divided into asset categories, also provide case studies and detail on options and thresholds for change to how and when adaptation measures may be implemented, along with advice on permissions and consents required where statutory obligations apply.
+Each guidance chapter includes information about different asset types and activity associated with historic estates and landscapes, and provides hazard, impact and options tables for potential climate threats.
+The guidance also provides case studies and detail on options and thresholds for implementing adaptation measures, as well as useful advice on permissions and consents where statutory obligations apply.

 Read the introduction here

-The National Trust owns over 400 historic places across England, Northern Ireland and Wales, with over 250k hectares of land.
-While the other chapters of this guidance consider individual assets and activity, this chapter is under development to create holistic guidance for our places, thinking about the inter-dependencies of the things in the care of the organisation.
-This guidance will be developed and published in 2023.
+The National Trust owns over 400 historic places across England, Northern Ireland and Wales, with over 250,000 hectares of land.
+While later chapters of this guidance consider individual assets and activity, this opening section provides holistic guidance for our places, thinking about the inter-dependencies of the things in the care of the organisation and the way whole places will be threatened by climate hazards such as wildfires (see below).

-The National Trust owns land with complex ecological systems that are continually impacted by surrounding pressures of development, land use and wider environmental issues such as water quality and soil condition associated with land management issues outside the control of the organisation.
-The National Trust is working hard to conserve the natural environment and was inspired to create this wider guidance from existing guidance on climate change adaptation for the natural and farmed environment, created by Natural England.
+The National Trust owns land with complex ecological systems that are continually impacted by surrounding pressures of development, land use and wider environmental issues such as water quality and soil condition.
+The National Trust is working hard to conserve the natural environment and was inspired to create this chapter by existing guidance on climate change adaptation for the natural and farmed environment, created by Natural England.

 Natural England climate change adaptation guidance